-If the user has the right to ride for free on the urban lines in Tartu, or if they have a 10, 30 or 90 day ticket, then there is no need to buy a separate bike share season ticket, although a personalised bus card must be connected to the bike share system, so that it would be possible to check the existence of a ticket.
+If the user has the right to ride for free on the urban lines in Tartu, or if they have have a joint Tartu public transport ticket, then there is no need to buy a separate bike share season ticket, although a personalised bus card must be connected to the bike share system, so that it would be possible to check the existence of a ticket.

 If the user has a season ticket, then each use of the bicycle for a period of 60 minutes is free, and each subsequent started hour is EUR 1.

-If one does not have a valid season ticket for the urban lines, then they must acquire a one-hour ticket, a one day ticket, one week ticket or annual ticket for the bicycle sharing system, with current plans calling for the cost to be EUR 2, 5, 10 and 30, respectively.
-Here, too, the principle holds: each use of the bike for a period of 60 minutes is free, and each subsequent started hour is EUR 1.
+If one does not have a valid joint Tartu public transport ticket, then they must acquire a one-hour ticket, a one day ticket, 5 day ticket, 30 day ticket, 90 day ticket or annual ticket for the bicycle sharing system, costing EUR 2, 5, 10, 12, 30 and 60, respectively.

 The maximum period of use for a bike is 5 hours, after which a late fee of EUR 80 will apply.